CURRICULUM AND INSTRUCTORS

 - The elements of trauma-informed care and best practices that create safe and healthy conditions in residential centers and community placements.

 - Best practices for working with youth in residential settings.
-For example, this module discusses the need to move from large to small institutions, redesigning the physical look of facilities, exploring the "geography of the system" to ensure that youth have placement and treatment options close to their own community, both working with service delivery staff and leadership development, and adopting effective treatment and education practices.
+For example, this module discusses the need to move from large to small institutions, redesigning the physical look of facilities, exploring the "geography of the system" to ensure that youth have placement and treatment options close to their own community, both working with service delivery staff and leadership development, and adopting effective treatment practices.

 A panel of leaders that have successfully reformed or supported the way the juvenile justice system serves youth in custody is featured to provide participants real-life examples and an opportunity to ask questions of those who have done what they are seeking to do.
 Practical considerations of this work will be discussed, including a particular focus on financing mechanisms that can support a realignment of juvenile justice services.